-You know what’s really discouraging?
-When you’ve invested time and energy into developing and designing your shiny new website but you aren’t seeing results.
-Your content is top-notch, your site structure and keywords are clear, but you’re noticing one minor detail.
-No one is clicking on your “contact us” button.
+You’ve invested time and energy into developing and designing your shiny, new advisor website but you still aren’t seeing results.
+Your content is top-notch, your site structure and keywords are clear, but there’s one problem… no one is clicking on your “contact us” button.
 What gives?!
-In this week’s copywriting series we’re talking about your call to action (CTA).
+Today, we want to dive into important aspects of your call-to-action (CTA).
 What works, what doesn’t and how to revise your current one to start seeing results.

-If you take only one thing away from this article, it’s this: one of the main reasons why more landing pages don’t convert potential clients into leads is that the CTA has zero sense of urgency.
-You need to stoke curiosity among your readers.
-Some examples I’ve found to be effective include language such as: “purchase it now – receive your X” “send a package now” “sign up today for a 50% discount.”
-All of these CTAs encourage the potential client to do something that makes them feel like they’re immediately benefiting from their decision to take action.
+If you take only one thing away from this article, it’s this: one of the main reasons why more landing pages don’t convert potential clients into leads is that the CTA has ZERO sense of urgency.
+It’s extremely important to stoke curiosity among your readers.
+Some examples we’ve found to be effective include language such as: “purchase it now – receive your X” “send a package now,” and “sign up today for a 50% discount.”
+All of these CTAs encourage the potential client to DO something that makes them feel like they’re immediately benefiting from their decision to take action.

 Urgency and curiosity are usually evoked via free offerings.
 In this day and age, we’re conditioned to expect instant gratification.
 We like being rewarded immediately even if it’s for something small and it’s even better when it’s free.
 Some of our advisors offer complimentary resources to clients on their websites.
-A white paper, an e-book, or other portal resources will help build trust with your client and give them a taste of what you’re all about.
+A white paper, an e-book, or a free monthly email newsletter will help build trust with your client and give them a taste of what you’re all about.
 Some language for CTAs include “join free for a month” or “schedule a complimentary meeting.”

 Like everything, finding a CTA that works takes time.
 It’s only by testing variations of messages that you can be sure of what works.
 So next time you’re getting discouraged, try mixing up your CTA with some of these ideas.
 Send us a message to let us know what works for you!
 If you want more ideas, contact us or see what some of our clients have done in the past.